toralf/torutils/dashboards/README.md

 To scrape metrics from a remote Prometheus I do use [this](https://github.com/toralf/tor-relays/blob/main/playbooks/roles/setup-snowflake/tasks/firewall.yaml#L10) Ansible task to configure the Snowflake clients in the right way.
-This solution lacks encryption (an NGinx would provide that).
+This solution lacks encryption.
-But this solution is still sane for me because if all systems run in the same providers network.
+Nevertheless, this solution is sane for me because all systems run within the network of the same provider.